 Assuming you are satisfied with your present location, where should you build your bunker?
 The most obvious solution is to build it in your home.
 This usually means finishing and fortifying your basement, but it could also mean building a separate structure on your property.

 When building a bunker, don’t neglect practical details like building permits.
 Otherwise, you could face fines or complaints from neighbors who see and hear you doing construction on your property.
-You also want to make sure you’re aware of the location of septic tanks, power lines, pipes, fiber cables and anything else that might be buried underground.
+You also want to make sure you’re aware of the location of septic tanks, power lines, pipes, fiber cables, and anything else that might be buried underground.

-What to Store in Your Bunker
+What to Store in Your Personal Bunker

 If you ever need to spend time in your bunker, you will need many essential items.
 The very nature of this project assumes that you may not have access to normal methods of acquiring things, such as going to the store.
 Here are some of the essential items to stock in your bunker:

-Air –An filtration system is a good addition to a bunker.
+How do you get air in an underground bunker?
+A filtration system is a good addition to a bunker.
 On a related note, gas masks and oxygen tanks could come in handy.

+It’s better to be prepared and not need it than need it and not be prepared.
 To some, personal security bunkers are an extreme measure.
 Yet from another point of view, they are simply a precaution that can help you feel more confident and secure.
 You don’t have to be paranoid or living in fear to want to provide some extra protection for yourself and your family.